raspberryenvoie/piRa1n/README.md

 B. Set up Raspbian
 Plug the MicroSD Card in the Raspberry Pi 4 and turn it on.
 If you have a monitor, a mouse and a keyboard:
-  Connect them to the Raspberry Pi and configure the OS with the instructions displayed on the screen.
+...Connect them to the Raspberry Pi and configure the OS with the instructions displayed on the screen.
 Else:
-  Configure the OS with [this guide](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0) from step 3.
+...Configure the OS with [this guide](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0) from step 3.